 Negatives:

 The LightPainter - Ryu's Lightworks V2 is the only conventional flashlight/torch that allows for both adjustable strobe brightness and adjustable strobe frequencies.
 The two side modes allow for new creative possibilities.
-The increased brightness is useful for use in higher ambient brightness conditions such as during blue hour.
-The Light Painting Paradise LightPainter – Ryu’s Lightworks V2 flashlight is highly recommended for light painting photographers, and is a fantastic evolution over the original.
+The increased brightness is useful for use in higher ambient brightness conditions such as during blue hour and near street lights.
+The Light Painting Paradise LightPainter – Ryu’s Lightworks V2 flashlight is is a fantastic evolution over the original, and is highly recommended for light painting photographers.

 Links